Chrome Management (puppeteer)

 await page.goto(set.query);

-// hide the scroll bar for the screenshot
+// hide the scrollbar for the screenshot

 await page.evaluate(() => { document.querySelector('html').style.overflow = 'hidden'; });